NSAIDs

 Tolmetin (Tolectin)

-Nonopioid analgesics are used for a wide variety of acute and chronic painful conditions that cause pain of mild to moderate intensity.
-If a patient is experiencing mild pain, he or she may be given a nonopioid analgesic alone.
-For severe pain, a nonopioid analgesic may be combined with an opioid analgesic as part of a comprehensive analgesic plan.
-A basic principle of analgesic therapy is that whenever pain is severe enough to require an opioid analgesic, adding a nonopioid analgesic should be considered.
-Nonopioids are frequently used to help relieve nociceptive pain, especially muscle and joint pain.
+NSAID analgesics are used for a wide variety of painful nociceptive and neuropathic conditions of mild to moderate intensity.
+NSAIDS are frequently used to help relieve muscle and joint pain.
+If a patient is experiencing mild pain, he or she may be given an NSAID analgesic alone.
+For moderate to severe pain, an NSAID analgesic may be combined with an opioid analgesic as part of a comprehensive analgesic plan.

 Instant Feedback: